austinparkk/War-Card-Game/README.md

-To get the executable file navigate to build/distributions/War-Card-Game/bin
+To get the executable file, unzip War-Card-Game.zip.